The efficient and safe transportation of goods and people are key to APEC's goal of free and open trade in the Asia-Pacific region.

 LEG members discussed 14 presentations on major developments in land transport, innovative and emerging technologies in land transport, safety in land transport, and vehicle standards harmonization.
 LEG members reviewed its Work Plan 2019 and decided to include the draft concept notes tabled at the meeting.

-IIEG members presented nine economy reports.
-Two (China and New Zealand) focused on intermodal/multimodal logistics; one (ITF) focused on supply chain resiliency and connectivity; two (Korea and the United States) focused on emerging technologies session, and four (Malaysia; Chinese Taipei; the United States and the ITF) focused on the crossing-cutting theme of accessibility and mobility.
-The IIEG and LEG held a joint session on the topic of autonomous vehicles, with presentations from the China; the United States; Korea; Japan and the ITF.
+IIEG members discussed reports by five economies and the International Transport Forum (ITF).
+A report by China and New Zealand focused on intermodal/multimodal logistics.
+One by the ITF focused on supply chain resiliency and connectivity.
+A report by Korea and the US focused on emerging technologies and a report by Malaysia, Chinese Taipei, the US and the ITF focused on the crossing-cutting theme of accessibility and mobility.
+The IIEG and LEG held a joint session on the topic of autonomous vehicles, with presentations from the China, the US, Korea, Japan and the ITF.

 Media Registration Open for APEC Transportation Ministerial Meeting